Getting Started

 For a deck installation, you must know the deck’s maximum load capacity.
 Consult a qualified building contractor or structural engineer before you place the hot tub on an elevated deck or indoors.

-All Freeflow Spa models come standard as a 110v plug-n-play hot tub and can be plugged into a dedicated standard 110v, 15 amp GFCI protected circuit.
+All Freeflow spa models come standard as a 110v Plug-N-Play hot tub and can be plugged into a dedicated standard 110v, 15 amp GFCI protected outlet.
 Your spa also requires a 15 amp single receptacle with an outdoor-rated, weather-resistant receptacle cover plate.

 For your safety, when your electrician is installing the electrical outlet, it should be no closer than five feet and no farther than ten feet from the hot tub.
 The power cord extends approximately 12 feet but keep in mind that the cord is located on the front of the spa.
 Never connect your spa to an extension cord, this will void your warranty.